RichardForshaw/resume/README.md

 `bin/insert-article-dates.sh` backfills a markdown `date` field from each article's first git commit. `blog-examples/` holds standalone example code written to accompany specific blog posts (JQ/log-analytics, pipelines) - illustrative only, not deployed.

+Articles without an explicit `date:` field are normally dated from git history by `mkdocs-blogging-plugin`, but the build image doesn't have git/`.git` available - a build hook (`mkd-blog/hooks/git_fallback.py`, registered via `hooks:` in `mkdocs.yml`) patches that fallback to use the file's filesystem date instead of the build timestamp, so undated posts still sort sensibly.

 # Serverless Functions

 Two independent Serverless Framework services deploy from this repo (`sls deploy` in each folder):